Min-Liang Tan: Early life

-Tan attended Raffles Institution and Hwa Chong Junior College prior to attending university and graduated from the National University of Singapore Faculty of Law (NUS Law).
+Tan attended Raffles Institution and Hwa Chong Junior College prior to university and graduated from the National University of Singapore Faculty of Law (NUS Law).
 Tan graduated with a Master of Laws, and was ranked top 20 in his post-graduate law class when he graduated in 2002.

 Career

 Prior to founding Razer, Tan was an advocate and solicitor for the Supreme Court of Singapore.

 In 1999, Tan and Robert Krakoff (who was GM of kärna LLC) first met and worked together to design the world's first gaming mouse — the "Razer Boomslang".